-Taikyoku Shodan is the first of three practice katas that are separate from the 26 primary katas found in the Shotokan Karate system.
-Taikyoku Shodan is the most basic of these kata and is primarily used to teach beginners the fundamental aspects of kata.
+Taikyoku Shodan is the first of three practice katas that are separate from the 26 primary katas found within the Shotokan Karate system.
+Taikyoku Shodan is the most basic of these kata, and is primarily used to teach beginners the fundamental aspects of kata.

 Due to its similarity to Heian Shodan many dojos today do not bother teaching this kata.
-Personally, I consider this to be the kata that beginners should learn first.
-It allows the new student to focus on learning one basic stance, zenkutsu-dachi (front stance), and two basic hand techniques, chudan-oi-zuki (middle level lunge punch) and gedan-barai (lower level down block).
+Personally I consider this to be the kata that beginners should learn first.
+It allows the new student to focus on learning one basic stance, zenkutsu-dachi (front stance), and one basic punch, chudan-oi-zuki (middle level lunge punch), and one block, gedan-barai (downward sweeping block).

-The embusen is of Taikyoku Shodan the same as in Heian Shodan except, only chudan-oi-zuki (middle level lunge punch) is used in this kata, going both up and down the center line of the embusen.
+The embusen (pattern) of Taikyoku Shodan is the same as Heian Shodan, except here only chudan-oi-zuki (middle level lunge punch) is used both up, and down, the center line.
 There are two kiai points found in Taikyoku Shodan.
 The first one occurs on the last chudan-oi-zuki (middle level lunge punch) at the top of the embusen (line of attack).
 The second one occurs on the last chudan-oi-zuki (middle level lunge punch) at the bottom of the embusen (line of attack).

-To return to a ready position after the last movement of the kata leave your right foot in place and withdraw your left foot so as to stand up once again facing forward in hachiji-dachi (natural stance).
+Return to a ready position after the last movement of the kata.
+Leaving your right foot in place withdraw your left foot to stand up once again facing forward in hachiji-dachi (natural stance).
 You must now formally end the kata.
-You do this by bringing your left foot half way in towards your right foot and your right foot half way in towards your left foot so that you are now standing with your feet together.
-At the same time as you bring your feet together also bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
+Bring your left foot half way in towards your right foot, and your right foot half way in towards your left foot so that you are now standing with your feet together.
+At the same time as you bring your feet together bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
 Now rei (bow).
-After bowing, step out with your left foot and then your right foot and once again stand in hachiji-dachi (natural stance) while at the same time bringing your hands from your sides and hold them in a ready position in front of you with your fists closed.
+After bowing step out with your left foot, and then your right foot, and once again stand in hachiji-dachi (natural stance).
+At the same time bringing your hands from your sides, and hold them in a ready position in front of you with your fists closed.